Discover folk - the CRM for people-powered businesses

 Why you need a CRM

-You juggle deadlines, compliance, and stakeholders.
+You juggle multiple contract deadlines, strict compliance requirements, and numerous agency stakeholders.

-A CRM helps you stay in control.
+A CRM helps mid-sized contracting teams stay in control.

 With vs. Without a CRM for Government Contractors